LGBTQ culture in Japan: Other LGBTQ terms

 Though the Japanese have borrowed a number of foreign terms in the process of globalization, Japan is by no means a passive recipient of Western discourse.
 Foreign terms have been selectively used to deliver nuanced Japanese understandings of sexual and gender identity.
-It is important to note that homophones such as the Japanese gei and the English "gay" do not denote the same meaning or connotation.
+Homophones such as the Japanese gei and the English "gay" do not denote the same meaning or connotation.

 LGBTQ figures in popular media

 A number of personalities who appear on television in Japan daily are gay or transgender, or cultivate such an image as part of their public persona.

 A number of artists, nearly all male, have begun to speak publicly about their homosexuality, appearing on various talk shows and other programs, their celebrity often focused on their sexuality; twin pop-culture critics Piko and Osugi are an example.
-Akihiro Miwa, a drag queen, is the television advertisement spokesperson for many Japanese companies ranging from beauty to financial products.
+Akihiro Miwa, a drag queen, was the television advertisement spokesperson for many Japanese companies ranging from beauty to financial products.
 Kenichi Mikawa, a former pop idol singer who now blurs the line between male and female costuming and make-up, can also regularly be seen on various programs, as can crossdressing entertainer Peter.
 Singer-songwriter and actress Ataru Nakamura was one of the first transgender personalities to become highly popular in Japan; in fact, sales of her music rose after she came out as a transgender woman in 2006.

 Some non-gay entertainers have used stereotypical references to homosexuality to increase their profile.
 Razor Ramon Sumitani a.k.a.
 Hard Gay (HG), a comedian, shot to fame after he began to appear in public wearing a leather harness, hot pants and cap.
 His outfit, name, and trademark pelvis thrusting and squeals earned him the adoration of fans and the scorn of many in the Japanese gay community.

 Ai Haruna and Ayana Tsubaki, two high-profile transgender celebrities, have gained popularity and have been making the rounds on some very popular Japanese variety shows.
 As of April 2011, Hiromi, a fashion model, came out as a lesbian.

 A greater amount of gay and transgender characters have also begun appearing (with positive portrayals) on Japanese television, such as the highly successful Hanazakari no Kimitachi e and Last Friends television series.